14 Benefits of Amla Which are Simply Awesome

-It is best to have Amla juice first thing in the morning on an empty stomach.
-You can also dilute 20-30 ml of Amla juice in a glass of water for better taste.
+It is best to have the juice of Amla first thing in the morning on an empty stomach.
+You can also dilute 20-30 ml of it in a glass of water for better taste.
 If drinking plain Amla juice is something does not go well with your taste palate, you can also put few drops of lemon and honey to make it delicious.
-For the individuals who are battling high cholesterol levels and hair issues, Amla juice when mixed with aloe vera juice does wonders.
+For the individuals who are battling high cholesterol levels and hair growth issues, juice of Amla when mixed with aloe vera juice does wonders.

 How to make Amla juice at home: Ingredients: